 Start a Fitness Journal and Make it Public

-Do you keep track of what you eat or your activities on a daily basis?
-Many people say they don’t want to count calories – they just want to eat healthy.
-That’s great and all, but until you understand what eating healthy really is, and how your body reacts to certain stimuli, you should be tracking everything.
-I talked about why I like dieting and why I think it’s important here.
-Start a free blog and begin a diet and exercise journal that catalogs what you eat, your workout routine, and your progress.
+Start a free blog and create a diet and exercise journal that catalogs what you eat, your workout routine, and your progress.
 Then tell everyone you know about it.
 If they are real friends, they will be a source of motivation for you.
 You might even inspire them to start a fitness journal themselves.
-Once that happens, you can feed off each other’s fitness motivation.
+Once that happens, you can feed off each others’ motivation.

 Make Sure You Get Some Rest